caspervonb/caspervonb.github.bak/_posts/2015-02-28-make-for-the-web-generation.markdown

 # variable there is no duplication.
 BUNDLEFLAGS   = --transform babelify [$(JCFLAGS)]

-# Next we'll define our distrobution filename
+# Next we'll define our bundle filename
 DIST          = dist.js

 # Finally we'll define the rule, again the goal is to pass all